72 Biology

 Links to the course sites for Biology courses taught at Keene State College in Keene, NH.

-Introduction to Biology (CC BY-NC-SA) by Carnegie Mellon University
+Introduction to Biology by Carnegie Mellon University (CC BY-NC-SA).

 This introductory course defines biology and its relationship to other sciences.
 We examine the overarching theories of life from biological research and also explore the fundamental concepts and principles of the study of living organisms and their interaction with the environment.
 We will examine how life is organized into hierarchical levels; how living organisms use and produce energy; how life grows, develops, and reproduces; how life responds to the environment to maintain internal stability; and how life evolves and adapts to the environment.

-Modern Biology (CC BY-NC-SA) by Carnegie Mellon University
+Modern Biology by Carnegie Mellon University (CC BY-NC-SA).

 The Modern Biology course covers specialized and somewhat advanced topics in the fields of cellular biology, molecular biology, biochemistry, and genetics.
 It does not cover organismal biology or taxonomy.
 The course is carefully planned to provide the background that biology students will need for advanced biology classes.
 Non-biology majors will also find this course useful as it explains many of the concepts and techniques currently discussed in the popular press.